Is Law School Worth It? Inside a Typical BigLaw Associate’s Budget

 I tried to work out whether paying list price for law school could still make sense mathematically, living in a big city.
 Obviously the best case scenario is having a full-ride scholarship and a high salary (top-right).
 The worst case scenario is having high loans and a low salary (lower-left).
 I think we know the best case scenario is good, the worst case scenario is bad, but the other scenarios are still up for grabs.
 I’m going to deal with the lower-right scenario – high salary and high loans.
 For my hypothetical, this is a graduate who plays full freight but ends up with a BigLaw salary.

-At T14 law schools, between 36-84% of the class receive grants, but the vast majority are for less than half of tuition.
+At T14 law schools, between 36-84% of the class receive grants, but the vast majority of grants are for less than half of tuition.
 I don’t want to sugarcoat it – a lot of students will not receive any financial aid and will pay full freight.

-The Best Case Scenario with High Loans
+Law School Debt: The Best Case Scenario with High Loans

 How I Arrived At These Numbers